ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 indicates filtering with a NXDOMAIN response with the Recursion Available bit cleared (RA=0).

-When the DNS client supports this specification it includes the EDT OPT pseudo-RR in the query.
+When a DNS client supports this specification it includes the EDE option in its DNS query.

-If the server does not support this specification and is performing RPZ filtering, the server ignores the pseudo-RR in the query and replies with NXDOMAIN and RA=0.
-A DNS client upgraded to support this specification can continue to accept responses with NXDOMAIN and RA=0 from the RPZ server.
+If the server does not support this specification and is performing RPZ filtering, the server ignores the EDE option in the DNS query and replies with NXDOMAIN and RA=0.
+The DNS client can continue to accept such responses.

-If the server does support this specification and is performing RPZ filtering, the server can differentiate this EDE-aware client from an EDE-unaware clients and respond appropriately (that is, by generating a response described in {#server-response}) as NXDOMAIN and RA=0 are not necessary when generating a response to such a client.
+If the server does support this specification and is performing RPZ filtering, the server can use the EDE option in the query to identify an EDE-aware client and respond appropriately (that is, by generating a response described in {#server-response}) as NXDOMAIN and RA=0 are not necessary when generating a response to such a client.